galjonsfigur/PD243x-DotMatrixDisplay/docs/api.md

 #### Parameters

 - `TwoWire *I2CInterface`: Address of `Wire` object.
-With most of Arduino boards only `Wire` will be avarible, but with more capable controllers like STM32 other I²C buses like `Wire1`, `Wire2` can be used.
+With most of Arduino boards only `Wire` will be available, but with more capable controllers like STM32 other I²C buses like `Wire1`, `Wire2` can be used.

 #### Returns